FEAT: A Linear-Complexity Foundation Model for Extremely Large Structured Data: Abstract

 \section{Abstract}

-Structured data is widely used in domains such as healthcare, finance, e-commerce, and scientific data management.
-Large structured-data models (LDMs) extend the foundation model paradigm to this setting and enable unified modeling of heterogeneous structured datasets for tasks such as classification, regression, and decision support.
-However, existing LDMs still face major limitations on real-world datasets.
-First, most LDMs rely on sample-wise full self-attention, whose $\mathcal{O}(N^2)$ complexity severely limits the number of samples that can be processed.
-Second, directly replacing attention with linear sequence models often degrades representations on structured data due to hidden-state compression and artificial causal bias that conflicts with permutation-invariant samples.
-Third, synthetic-only pre-training often fails to match the heavy-tailed and heterogeneous distributions of real-world structured data.
-To address these limitations, we propose FEAT, a linear-complexity {\underline{f}}oundation model for {\underline{e}}xtremely l{\underline{a}}rge s{\underline{t}}ructured data.
-FEAT introduces a multi-layer dual-axis encoding architecture that replaces quadratic attention with hybrid linear encoding.
-The architecture combines two linear-complexity encoding layers, adaptive-fusion bi-Mamba-2 (AFBM) for modeling local dependencies across samples and convolutional gated linear attention (Conv-GLA) for maintaining global memory.
-This design enables linear-complexity cross-sample modeling while preserving expressive representations for large-scale structured data.
-To improve robustness in pre-training, FEAT further adopts a hybrid structural causal model pipeline together with a stable reconstruction objective designed for heavy-tailed structured distributions.
-Experiments on 11 real-world structured-data datasets show that FEAT consistently outperforms several representative baselines in zero-shot performance, while scaling linearly with the number of samples, achieving up to 40× faster inference.
+Structured data is widely used in domains such as healthcare, finance, and scientific data management.
+Recent studies on structured data foundation models (SFMs) aim to support data analysis and mining tasks over such data, but still face scalability and generalization challenges when applied to real-world enterprise databases.
+First, many SFMs rely on full self-attention, which introduces an $\mathcal{O}(N^2)$ computational bottleneck and limits the number of tuples that can be processed jointly.
+Second, directly replacing attention with linear-complexity sequence models may conflict with the permutation-invariant nature of structured data, introducing artificial order bias and degrading representation quality.
+Moreover, models trained only on synthetic data may struggle to generalize to the heavy-tailed and heterogeneous distributions commonly found in real-world databases.
+To address these challenges, we propose \texttt{FEAT}, a linear-complexity foundation model for extremely large structured data. \texttt{FEAT} replaces quadratic attention with a multi-layer dual-axis encoding architecture.
+It integrates an adaptive-fusion bidirectional state-space model (AFBM) with convolutional gated linear attention (Conv-GLA), enabling cross-tuple contextualization in $\mathcal{O}(N)$ time while supporting permutation-invariant representation learning.
+To improve robustness under real-world data skewness, \texttt{FEAT} further adopts a hybrid structural causal pre-training pipeline with a robust reconstruction objective.
+Experiments on 12 real-world database benchmarks show that \texttt{FEAT} consistently outperforms representative SFMs on zero-shot tasks and scales linearly with structured-data sample length, achieving up to 50$\times$ faster inference latency.